 - Kaiser Permanente

-Here’s a breakdown of what you can expect to pay when you enroll in an Advantage plan:
+Here’s a breakdown of what you can expect to pay in 2021 when you enroll in a Medicare Advantage plan:

 - Premiums.
-If you are not eligible for premium-free Part A, your Part A premium can cost up to $458 per month.
-The Part B premium costs $144.60 per month or more, depending on your income.
-Some Advantage plans will cover these monthly premium costs.
+If you are not eligible for premium-free Part A, your Part A premium can cost up to $471 per month.
+The Part B premium costs $148.50 per month or more, depending on your income.
+Some Medicare Advantage plans will cover these monthly premium costs.
 In addition, while some Medicare Advantage plans are premium-free, some also charge a separate monthly premium for the plan.

 - Deductibles.
-Part A has a deductible amount of $1,408 per benefits period.
-Part B has a deductible amount of $198 per year.
-If your Advantage plan covers prescription drugs, you may also owe a prescription drug deductible as well.
+Part A has a deductible amount of $1,484 per benefit period.
+Part B has a deductible amount of $203 per year.
+If your Medicare Advantage plan covers prescription drugs, you may also owe a prescription drug deductible as well.

 - Coinsurance.
-Part A coinsurance can cost as little as $0 or much as $704 or more per benefits period, depending on the length of your hospital stay.
+Part A coinsurance can cost as little as $0 or much as $742 per day, depending on the length of your hospital stay.
 Part B coinsurance is 20 percent of all Medicare-approved health services after the deductible has been met.

 When looking for the best Medicare Advantage plan for your needs, consider the following: